Enfamil Necrotizing Enterocolitis Causation: Does Enfamil cause Necrotizing Enterocolitis

 References

-- Preterm Pig Study on Formula and NEC
+2. Preterm Piglet Study on Formula Feeding and Gut Microbiome

 Request a Free Case Review